 - Motive Rant: When Rita asks him what made him change from an enlightened ruler to a tyrant, Balzac narrates how he started as a young man confident he could bear every burden, but over time the burdens grew and grew while the things he loved only gave him sorrow instead of comfort.

 - One-Winged Angel: Twice.
-First he turns himself into a Plant Person to fight Guts.
+First he turns himself into a Botanical Abomination to fight Guts.
 Then he turns into a monstrous Apostle.

 - Reasonable Authority Figure: According to Dunteth he used to be an enlightened ruler, but at some point he turned into a tyrant.

 - Slouch of Villainy: Guts and co. burst into his throne room, and find him slouching on his throne in a regal and sinister manner.

 Voiced by: Sumi Shimamoto (Japanese), Paula Tiso (English)

 Annette (アネット Anetto) pretty young woman in much the same state of mute insanity as Casca, who is discovered by Puck and Casca in one of the castle's rooms.
 She is the last loved one that Balzac has left.